osu-eesc/cms-docs/user-guide/docs/using-site.md

 Visitors can find content related to an Extension program they are involved in through that program’s pages.
 There are a few ways to get to these pages.

-  - The home page lists programs that bring a lot of people to the site.
   - Topic pages list programs that are related to that topic.
   - County pages list programs that are active in that county.
   - All programs are listed on a page in the top black menu bar under “Get Involved.”